-The kitchen is command central of any restaurant.
-It is where food gets delivered, prepped, cooked and plated before being served to customers.
-Kitchens can be large and spacious of teeny tiny.
-No matter the size, if a restaurant kitchen is carefully designed, the cook staff can consistently produce hundreds of meals in an evening.
-Read on to learn all the basics of designing, stocking and maintaining a smooth running restaurant kitchen.
+The kitchen is command central of any restaurant, the place where food gets ordered, prepped, cooked, and plated before being served to customers.
+Whether it's spacious or tiny, if a restaurant kitchen is carefully designed, its staff can consistently deliver hundreds of meals in an evening.
+Read on to learn all the basics of designing, stocking and maintaining a smooth-running restaurant kitchen.

-Once you have planned your restaurant kitchen, next, you need to outfit it with all the right commercial equipment.
-Restaurant kitchens are a good place to stock up on used equipment.
-You can often pick up restaurant dishes, serving utensils and other small items for pennies on the dollar.
-Larger pieces of equipment, such as commercial ovens or grills, can also be bought be used with plenty of life left in them.
-You should also consider the benefits of leasing restaurant equipment, such as ice makers, which have a pretty short lifespan.
+Once you have planned your restaurant kitchen, you need to outfit it with the right commercial equipment.
+If you're on a tight budget, look for used equipment.
+You can pick up the large equipment and even restaurant dishes, serving utensils, and other small items for pennies on the dollar.
+You might also consider the leasing restaurant equipment, such as ice makers.

-The most important part of any restaurant kitchen are the people who work in it.
-Finding the right person for the right kitchen job is essential for a smooth running restaurant.
-While many jobs in a restaurant kitchen are perfect entry-level positions, such as dishwasher or prep cook, others require years of experience.
-Be selective when hiring restaurant cooks, chefs, and managers.
-Look for people who not only know how to cook but can also work as part of a team.
+The most important part of any restaurant kitchen is the staff that works in it.
+While many jobs in a restaurant kitchen are entry-level positions, such as dishwasher or prep cook, others require years of experience.
+When hiring restaurant cooks, chefs, and managers, look for experienced people who can work as part of a team.